parakeet-games/mapple/README.md

 - They each consist of one **country** and usually 5-7 **hints** (or **clues**).
 - The **player** (or **user**) takes an unlimited number of **guesses**, getting a hint with each guess until they run out.

-## Writing hints
+## Style guide
+- Pick from one of the 195 countries recognized by the UN.
+Pick randomly when possible.
+  - These are the 193 UN members, and Palestine and Vatican City.
+- There should be about six hints per country.
-- Hints should avoid naming things specific to the country.
+- Hints should avoid naming things specific to the country, such as landmarks, early on.
+- Hints should be written in a neutral and sensitive way.
   - Hints should avoid painting the country in a negative light.
+  - Avoid refererencing *current* wars, controversies, or conflicts.
+  - Controversial countries should not be avoided, but extra caution should be taken to remain neutral.

 ## Notes
 - The 2/18 (Chad) - 2/24 (Paraguay) challenges were originally supposed to be for 2/12 - 2/18.
 But MAPPLE was having issues and falling back on the default challenge instead during that period and possibly before.
 So on 2022-02-18, those challenges were moved six days forward to 2/18 - 2/24, and an eighth challenge was added for 2/25 (Trinidad and Tobago).